 Select the All Spaces checkbox if you want to run the script on all global spaces.

-Enter the specific space you want to work with for Spaces.
+Enter the specific space you want to work with for Space.

-You can select Preview instead of Run to view a list of pages and links that are going to be updated.
+You can select Preview instead of Run to view results before running the script.

 Once you select Run, the Results of the script appear.